-Requires students to produce a variety of lab exercises on robotic machinery in conjunction with MAC 240.
+Requires students to produce a variety of lab exercises on robotic machinery in a self-paced format in conjunction with MAC 215.
 Aspects of toolpaths for contour, drill, and pocket will be covered.
 Chaining geometry, setting parameters, and managing cutter compensations will be addressed in both multi-tool programs and re-machining operations.
 Coursework will primarily focus on 2D geometry projects.